Jacob Host

-He previously played for the St. George Illawarra Dragons in the National Rugby League.
+He previously played for the St. George Illawarra Dragons and South Sydney in the NRL.

 Background

 Host was born in Padstow, New South Wales, Australia.

 He played his junior rugby league for Renown United, before being signed by the St. George Illawarra Dragons.

 Host is also an avid video gamer and streams on Twitch as xhostyy.

 Playing career

 Early career

 From 2014 to 2016, Host played for the St. George Illawarra Dragons' NYC team.
 On 25 July 2014, he re-signed with the Dragons on a 3-year contract.
 In November and December 2014, he played for the Australian Schoolboys.

 2016

 In round 9 of the 2016 NRL season, Host made his NRL debut for the Dragons against the New Zealand Warriors.
 In September, he was named on the interchange bench in the 2016 Intrust Super Premiership NSW Team of the Year.
 He was a member of the Illawarra Cutters side who won the 2016 Intrust Super Premiership NSW Grand Final.
 The following week he was part of the Cutters side which won the state championship match against Queensland Cup winners Burleigh Bears.